Tebyt/IV-Project/README.md

 ### Obtaining the json file, dual_data.json
 1. Install python.
+2. Open transform.py.
+If you want to limit the number of rows, set isLimit = True.
+Note if you want to limit the number of rows based on the the number of thread replies, run sql_preprocessing/postTimeSeries.sql with the appropriate number of thread replies.
-2. In command line run: python transform.py
+3. In command line run: python transform.py
-3. The json file is in csv/dual_data.json
+4. The json file is in csv/dual_data.json

 Example format:
 [{